SheetJS/sheetjs/README.md

 - When `header` is `1`, the default is to generate blank rows.  `blankrows` must be set to `false` to skip blank rows.
-- When `header` is not `1`, the default is to skip blank rows.  `blankrows` must be truthy to generate blank rows
+- When `header` is not `1`, the default is to skip blank rows.  `blankrows` must be true to generate blank rows

 `range` is expected to be one of: